 8-week MSC Course Fee

-The course includes handouts, guided meditations and instruction and is offered for $570 ($520 if you register more than 30 days in advance for the course).
+The course includes the a MSC workbook, handouts, guided meditations and instruction and is offered for $620 ($570 if you pay in full 30 days in advance for the course).

 Please Note: Those who have completed a UCSD Mindfulness-Based Stress Reduction program can receive a $50 discount on the MSC program.
 (Not applicable for 2-day MSC Core Skills Workshop.)